The Amazing Race 35: Critical response

-The Amazing Race 35 received positive reviews.
+The Amazing Race 35 received mostly positive reviews.
 Andy Dehnart of reality blurred wrote, "This season of The Amazing Race started slowly for me, with two episodes that couldn't really fill their 90 minutes.
 Starting with its legs in Vietnam, though, it recovered, finding its way not only into a better use of the 90 minutes, but back to its old self."
 Meghan Behnke of CinemaBlend was positive with the use of 90-minute episodes for both The Amazing Race 35 and Survivor 45.
 Amanda Gardner of Screen Rant wrote, "All the teams brought something unique throughout the race, making it an unforgettable season."
 In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.